wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 ``smp_wmb`` is a "write memory barrier": it means "make sure the previous writes are sent to the main memory before the succeeding writes".
-On x86 it is just a "compiler fence", preventing the compiler from doing optimizations that would move ``R->h_revision`` earlier.
+On x86 it is just a "compiler fence", preventing the compiler from doing optimizations that would move the assignment to ``R->h_revision`` earlier.
 On non-x86 CPUs, it is actually a real CPU instruction, needed because the CPU doesn't normally send to main memory the writes in the original program order.
 (In that situation, it could be more efficiently done by splitting the loop in two: first update all local objects, then only do one ``smp_wmb``, and then update all the ``R->h_revision`` fields.)

 Note that the Linux documentation pushes forward the need to pair ``smp_wmb`` with either ``smp_read_barrier_depends`` or ``smp_rmb``.
 In